Sisko: You think Quark had something to do with this?

 - Cute, but Cacophonic: When she gets upset by Rom's calm acceptance of his impending Dominion-mandated execution, she starts wailing.

 - A Day in the Limelight: To a certain extent in the Season 4 episode "Bar Association".
+Once the midpoint of the show passes she no longer qualifies for this as she's more or less a recurring character by that point.

 - Fanservice with a Smile: What Dabo girls are.